medcomdk/MedCom-FHIR-Communication/docs/index.md

 The message consists of a Bundle identified by the type "message", with the first resource in the bundle being a MessageHeader resource.
 The MessageHeader resource has a code - the message event - that identifies the nature of the message, and it also carries additional metadata.
 The other resources in the bundle depend on the type of the message, eg. in which context a message is triggered.

-The destination application processes the message and returns an acknowledgment message and maybe one or more response messages, which too are a bundle of resources identified by the type "message", with the first resource in each bundle being a MessageHeader resource with a response section that reports the outcome of processing the message and any additional response resources required.
+The destination application processes the message and returns an acknowledgement message and maybe one or more response messages, which too are a bundle of resources identified by the type "message", with the first resource in each bundle being a MessageHeader resource with a response section that reports the outcome of processing the message and any additional response resources required.

 ### Basic Danish Messaging Assumptions [TBD]